muldbjerg/muldbjerg.com/src/content/blog/2023/are-your-images-ready-for-the-web.md

 ## Formates

 I often use PNG's - e.g. if there are text on the image, PNG is the right way to go.
 Or there are transparent area - PNG support it.
 JPG doesn't.
-But now I convert all PNG's and JPG to WEBP - a newer formate by Google - with <a href="https://caniuse.com/?search=webp" target="_blank" rel="noopener noreferrer">good browser support</a>.
+But now I convert all PNG's and JPG to WEBP - a newer formate by Google - with [good browser support](https://caniuse.com/?search=webp).

 It can be transparent.
 And the best thing - it's small.

 For all vector graphics - go with SVG.
 Great size-wise.
-And then it's always crisp. <a href="https://www.freecodecamp.org/news/use-svg-images-in-css-html" target="_blank" rel="noopener noreferrer">How to use SVG is a long story though.</a>
+And then it's always crisp.
+[How to use SVG is a long story though](https://www.freecodecamp.org/news/use-svg-images-in-css-html).

 ## My too-many-clicks old approach